lley154/littercoin/README.md

 https://3000-venomous-audience-7gg1mp.us1.demeter.run/
 ```

-You should now have access to the web app interface for adding Ada, minting merchant tokens and minting and burning littercoin.
+You should now have access to the basic web app for testing adding Ada, minting merchant tokens and minting and burning littercoin.

 Enjoy!